PratyakshaAmbig/Netflix-GPT/README.md

 - Added the TMBD Image CDN URL
 - Made the Browse page look better with tailwind css
 - Created the usePopularMovies, useTopRatedMovies and useUpcomingMovies Custom hook
+- Hide the scrollbar using normal css in index.css file

 # Features
 - Login/Sign Up